 - A list of the Board's Continuing Education Providers is available on the Forms and Publications Information.
 Once you have located the PCE provider on this list by name or PCE Provider number you can also verify their status online at DCA's Breeze License Verification.

-- The Continuing Education and License Renewal Information Brochures are helpful publications for keeping licensees informed of new continuing education requirements.
+- The Continuing Education Information Brochure is a helpful publication for keeping licensees informed of new continuing education requirements.

 All mandatory courses are one-time requirements.
 Please refer to the following CE charts for more information.

 Effective April 1, 2013, licensed professional clinical counselors must take a one-time, seven hour continuing education course covering the assessment and treatment of people living with HIV and AIDS, as part of the 36 hour continuing education coursework requirement.